Eric-Yke/PROperty_estiMate/README.md

 This will start an HTTP server serving the files in the build directory.

-2.3.4 Copied local address to clipboard and access the application in the browser according to the pop-up information
+2.3.4 Copy local address to clipboard and access the application in the browser according to the pop-up information